azsk/DevOpsKit-docs/04-Continous-Assurance/Readme.md

 ![01_RenewCertfromPortal](../Images/01_RenewCertfromPortal.png)

-2) On clicking Automation Account, if the certificate is about to expire you will see the warning as highlighted in below screenshot.
+2) Click on Automation Account, if the certificate is about to expire you will see the warning as highlighted in below screenshot.

 ![02_RenewCertfromPortal](../Images/02_RenewCertfromPortal.png)

-3) On clicking the expiration error if you do not have owner access to the SPN and Subscription you will get below error.
+3) Click on the expiration warning if you do not have owner access to the SPN and Subscription you will get below error.

 ![08_RenewCertfromPortalError](../Images/08_RenewCertfromPortalError.PNG)

-4) If you have required access then on clicking on the warning you can see the "Run as Accounts" as shown in below screenshot.
+4) If you have required access then on clicking the warning you can see the "Run as Accounts" as shown in below screenshot.

 ![03_RenewCertfromPortal](../Images/03_RenewCertfromPortal.png)

-5) On clicking the "Run as Accounts" you will see the option to renew the certificate.Click on it to renew the certificate.
+5) Click on "Run as Accounts" and you will see the option to renew the certificate.Click on "Renew certificate".

 ![04_RenewCertfromPortal](../Images/04_RenewCertfromPortal.png)

-6) On clicking it click on option "Yes" and then it will proceed the renewal of the certificate and gets successfully renewed as shown in below screenshots.
+6) On clicking "Renew certificate" click on option "Yes" and then it will proceed the renewal of the certificate and gets successfully renewed as shown in below screenshots.

 ![05_RenewCertfromPortal](../Images/05_RenewCertfromPortal.png)
 ![06_RenewCertfromPortal](../Images/06_RenewCertfromPortal.png)